quidprobros/baphomet/README.md

 TO-DO
 ===
+* make sure you can just open a file without switches
 * allow enjoy by final daemon segment if unique
 * should simply open as file if no switches present
 * nested daemons like PHP namespaces